/

 Stephen Real was one of thousands of Canadians affected by a massive security breach at the CRA in 2020.
 Three years later, he can’t pay his taxes, fraudsters are attempting to buy cars in his name and he fields more than 20 spam calls a day | By Stephen Real | June 8 Read more

 When Emily O’Brien was 26, she was convicted of drug smuggling.
-While serving a four-year sentence at a Hamilton prison, she came up with the idea for a popcorn business.
+While serving a four-year sentence at a Hamilton prison, she came up with the idea for a new business called Comeback Snacks.
 Her mission: to show people that everyone deserves a second chance

 No. 4 “I started my popcorn business from behind bars.
 It gave me a second chance at life”